Requests the OpenJ9 VM to allocate the Java™ object heap by using large page sizes.

 Note: If both

 On z/OS systems, defines the type of memory to allocate for the Java object heap.

-1 MB pageable pages, when available, are the default size for the object heap.
+1 MB pageable large pages, when available, are the default size for the object heap.

 64-bit VMs support large page sizes of 1 MB nonpageable and 2 GB nonpageable with the following requirements: